 Katmai National Park

 This fascinating habitat is an active volcanic region, which protects Mount Katmai and the Valley of Ten Thousand Smokes.
 The dramatic summit of Mount Katmai contains a vivid blue crater lake.
 This whole area is an important ecosystem for salmon and brown bears, containing thousands of grizzlies.
-The famous Brook Falls has been immortalised in photos of brown bears fishing for salmon as they jump up river.
+The famous Brook Falls has been immortalised in photos of brown bears fishing for salmon as they jump up the river.

 How to get there: Katmai is almost exclusively accessed by plane or boat.
-It lies about 290 airmiles southwest of Anchorage and an air taxi is your best bet for visiting.
+It lies about 290 airmiles southwest of Anchorage, and an air taxi is your best bet for visiting.

 Kobuk Valley National Park